-Byju’s to replace Oppo on Team India jersey in September: Report
+Learning application Byju’s to replace Oppo on Indian cricket team’s jersey from September: Report

-The Indian cricket team is set to don a new brand name on their jerseys in September with current sponsors OPPO set to be replaced by Byju’s, according to a report in The Times of India.
+The Indian cricket team is set to don a new brand name on their jerseys in September with current sponsors Oppo set to be replaced by learning application Byju’s, according to a report in The Times of India.

 Oppo, the Chinese mobile-maker which had acquired rights in 2017 with a winning bid of Rs.
 1,079 crore will now reallocate the jersey rights to Byju’s, a Bangalore-based educational technology and online tutoring firm following India’s tour of West Indies that ends in August.